ebryerwork/icds_docs/docs/running-jobs/paid-resources/managing-accounts.md

 Group storage access is managed by collab groups.
 Each account owner has a collab group that has access to their group storage directory by default.
-To add and remove users from a collab group, please have the group owner send in a request to [mailto:icds@psu.edu].
+To add and remove users from a collab group, please have the group owner send in a request to <icds@psu.edu>.

-For custom group storage configurations including multiple collab groups or varying subdirectory permissions, please contact (mailto:icds@psu.edu) for more information.
+For custom group storage configurations including multiple collab groups or varying subdirectory permissions, please contact <icds@psu.edu> for more information.

 ### User-Managed Groups